Skip to content

 • Sunglasses: To protect your eyes from UV rays.

-Useful accessories not to forget on a trek
+Useful accessories not to forget for a trek

-A few items that can also come in very handy on the trail:
+A few items that can also come in very handy on a hike:

-• Bin bag: For packing out your waste.
+• Rubbish bag: To carry out your waste.

-• Flexible drinking bottle with bite valve: Handy for drinking on the move.
-A filtered bottle can also be useful depending on the region.
+• Soft flask with drinking tube: Practical for drinking on the move.
+A filter bottle can also come in handy depending on the region.

-• Spare laces: In case your laces snap.
+• Spare laces: In case your laces break.

-• Needle and thread: For repairing your gear when needed.
+• Needle and thread: For repairing your kit when needed.

 • Gaiters: Protect your legs and shoes from the elements.

-• Towel: For drying off after a swim or a wash.
+• Towel: For drying off after a swim or wash.

-• Contact lenses or spare glasses: In case you lose or damage your usual pair.
+• Contact lenses or spare glasses: In case of loss or issues with your regular glasses.

-• Anti-theft pouch and document holder: To keep your important items safe.
+• Anti-theft pouch and document holder: To keep your important belongings secure.

-• Power bank: For recharging your smartphone or head torch.
+• Power bank: For charging your smartphone or head torch.

-• Tick remover: A recommended tool for reducing the risk of Lyme disease.
+• Tick remover: A recommended accessory to reduce the risk of contracting Lyme disease.

-Hikers making their way along a mountain trail
+Hikers making their way along a mountain path

-This list can be adapted based on your destination, experience level and the specific weather conditions of your trek.
-Always research local conditions before you set off and adjust your hiking kit accordingly.
-You're now ready to head out well-equipped and with complete peace of mind — mountains and valleys await!
+This list can be adapted based on your destination, experience, and the specific weather conditions of the trek.
+Always make sure to research local conditions before you leave and adjust your hiking kit accordingly.
+You are now ready to head out well equipped and with complete peace of mind to explore the mountains and valleys!

 F.A.Q